RISE-UNIBAS/clean-code/git/git.md

     - a JSON-LD file containing a Tropy database
     - an SVG file of a research project's fancy new logo
     - a TXT file containing a novel from Project Gutenberg
-- Git is less well suited for binary data such as audio data, images or video (changes in these files are opaque).
+- Git is less well suited for binary data such as audio data, images or video (changes in these files are opaque), especially if these files are large (>100MB); use [Git Large File Storage extension ](https://git-lfs.com/)in such cases.

 # Local version control